 One study showed that seventh graders whose parents raised them using punishment, including consequences and timeouts, were less morally developed than their peers.
 "Having learned to do exactly what they're told in order to avoid losing their parents' love, they tended to just apply rules in a rigid, one-size-fits-all fashion," says Alfie Kohn.

 Many of the studies referred to above are detailed in Kohn's book, Unconditional Parenting, and more are being published every day.
-You'll also find a long list of citations (as well as tips to get kids cooperating without punishment) in my post 10 Ways To Guide Children Without Punishment.
+You'll also find a long list of citations (as well as tips to get kids cooperating without punishment) in my post How To Change Your Child's Behavior — Without Punishment.

-Not surprisingly, these studies also show that children who are punished (including with time outs and consequences) exhibit MORE bad behavior, not less.
-Not because kids who behave badly are punished more often, but because kids who are punished behave badly more often.
+Taken as a whole, this body of research suggests that children who are punished (including with timeouts and consequences) exhibit more bad behavior, not less.
+Not because kids who behave badly get punished more often, but because kids who are punished behave badly more often.

-So if punishment teaches our child all the wrong lessons, what DOES raise a child who wants to do the right thing?
+So if punishment teaches our child all the wrong lessons, what does raise a child who wants to do the right thing?
 Loving guidance.
-Which includes limits, set with empathy.
+Which includes limits set with empathy.
 Connection.
 Modeling.
 And a whole lot of love.
-We'll get into the details in the next post, with: How to Raise a Moral, Responsible Child -- without Punishment.